spotter1006/liftometer/README.md

 C and C++ project for the  sailing device, "liftometer".

 - Runs on any linux target
-- Hardware interfaces specfic to Raspberry Pi zero or 4
+- Hardware interfaces specfic to Raspberry Pi Zero 2 W or 4
 - Uses MakerFocus PWM servo drivers for for the indicators
 - Uses a rotary encoder connected to GPIO 23, 24.
 Push button connected to GPIO 25
 - Uses a Bosch BNO055 IMU in UART communicatios mode connected to ttyS0.
 HW reset connected to GPIO 18.